knightsUCF/City-Builder-Architects-Production/README.md

 # City-Builder-Architects-Production

+# Game Titles

+- like Castles of Ludvig, can do a title such as: Cities of X, there have to be many possibilities here

 # Starting Capital

 - can adjust starting capital amount in settings for tight and different gameplay like in LOTR